celoyd/potato/tools/accept-list/README.md

 to 'new-allow-list.txt' (header false);
 ```

-We can use this with `train.py`.
+We can use this new file with `train.py`.
 There’s nothing particularly special about the 0.225 cutoff; it just happens to put the bar roughly where I think it’s sensible.
 You could also use a `limit`, for example, although I’d be surprised if you were chipping every single scene in the Open Data Program, so it probably only makes sense if you’re also selecting for the `event`s you have at hand.

 ## Reflections and regrets